duydvu/blog/source/_posts/Zero-shot-image-classification-with-OpenAI-CLIP.md

 from sklearn.metrics import classification_report

-classes = ["dog", "cat", "wild"] text = [
+classes = ["dog", "cat", "wild"]
+# an array of text descriptions for each class, along with their corresponding class index
+text = [
   ("a photo of a dog", 0),
   ("a photo of a cat", 1),